kingwinkie/samsung-photo-frame-ctrl/README.md

 Slightly modified version of [Gekkio/samsung-photo-frame-ctrl](https://github.com/Gekkio/samsung-photo-frame-ctrl) Intended use is to use Raspberry Zero W in combination with Samsung photo frame to show photos downloaded from the internet.

-Main differences are:
+The main differences are:
 * Added support for second version (firmware 10.08) of SPF-107H.
 * Implemented logging
-* Added download through Curl
+* Added downloading with Curl (Pycurl)
-* Added reading from local folder
+* Added reading from a local folder
-* Added PIL for resizing picture
+* Added PIL for manipulating with pictures
-* Added config.py for more settings
+* Added config.py for additional settings

 Features
 --------
-* Behavior can be configured in config.py
+* The behavior can be configured via config.py

 * frame_ctrl.py
-  * If a photo frame is in mass storage mode, the program will change it into mini display mode.
+  * If the photo frame is in mass storage mode, the program will change it into mini display mode.
-  * If a photo frame is in mini display mode, the program will send the jpeg that was specified as the program argument to the photo frame. *The JPEG must be prescaled to the exactly correct size!*
+  * If the photo frame is in mini display mode, the program will send the jpeg that was specified as the program argument to the photo frame. *The JPEG must be prescaled to the exactly correct size!*

 * show-image.py
   * Resize and center the image specified as the program argument and call frame_ctrl to show the image